DataDog/dd-sdk-ios/docs/rum_collection/rum_getting started.md

 [3]: https://swift.org/package-manager/
 [4]: https://github.com/Carthage/Carthage

+### Specify application details in UI

+1. Select UX Monitoring -> RUM Applications -> New Application
-2. [Specify application details in Datadog UI][5] to generate a unique Datadog Application ID, and Client Token.
+2. Choose `android` as your Application Type in [Datadog UI][2] and provide a new application name to generate a unique Datadog application ID and client token.

 {{< img src="docs/images/screenshot_rum.png" alt="RUM Event hierarchy" style="width:50%;border:none" >}}).

 To ensure safety of your data, you must use a client token: you cannot use [Datadog API keys][6] to configure the `dd-sdk-android` library as they would be exposed client-side in the Android application APK byte code.
 For more information about setting up a client token, see the [client token documentation][7]

-3. Initialize the library with application context and start sending data:
+### Initialize the library with application context

     {{< tabs >}}
     {{% tab "US" %}}